ConservationInternational/trends.earth/docs/source/for_users/modules/training_unccdreporting.rst

 - **Internet access**: Required

-1. Follow the instructions to register, sign in and identifying area of interest in Trends.Earth.
+1. Follow the instructions to register, sign in and identify area of interest in Trends.Earth.

 .. note::
     Refer to the :ref:`qgis_instructions`, :ref:`registration`, :ref:`tut_settings` sections of this manual for more information on installing QGIS,